 Detecting high-quality CNV from NGS data has been a challenge for many years.
-Bionano's N_xClinical[TM] software is a proven solution for the detection of CNV and AOH from almost all NGS assays with high sensitivity and low false-positive rates.
+BioDiscovery has perfected algorithms for the detection of CNV and AOH from almost all NGS assays with high sensitivity and low false-positive rates.

 Algorithms for CNV and AOH Detection